Monday, September 25, 2023

 Related stories

-Union Minister of Culture and Tourism, G Kishan Reddy,...
+Union Minister and Telangana BJP chief G Kishan Reddy...

 Indian Prime Minister Narendra Modi met with Australian Prime Minister Anthony Albanese at the Sydney Opera House on Wednesday.
 During a joint press briefing, Modi raised concerns about recent attacks on temples in Australia, and Albanese assured him that strict actions would be taken against those responsible.
 Modi emphasized that such actions could harm the friendly ties between India and Australia, and thanked Albanese for the actions already taken.